 The Junos OS CLI is a Juniper Networks-specific command shell that runs on top of a FreeBSD UNIX-based operating system kernel.
-By leveraging industry-standard tools and utilities, the CLI provides a powerful set of commands that you can use to monitor and configure devices running Junos OS (see Figure 1).
+Through the use of industry-standard tools and utilities, the CLI provides a powerful set of commands that you can use to monitor and configure devices running Junos OS.

 The Junos OS CLI has two modes:

 Operational mode—This mode displays the current status of the device.
 In operational mode, you enter commands to monitor and troubleshoot the Junos OS, devices, and network connectivity.

 Configuration mode—This mode enables you to configure the device.
 A configuration is stored as a hierarchy of configuration statements.
 In this mode, you enter statements to configure all properties of the device, including interfaces, general routing information, routing protocols, user access, and several system and hardware properties.

 When you enter configuration mode, you are actually viewing and changing a file called the candidate configuration.
 The candidate configuration file enables you to make configuration changes without causing operational changes to the current operating configuration, called the active configuration.
 The router or switch does not implement the changes you added to the candidate configuration file until you commit them, which activates the configuration on the device.
 Candidate configurations enable you to alter your configuration without causing potential damage to your current network operations.

 The Junos OS CLI commands and statements follow a hierarchal organization and have a regular syntax.
 The Junos OS CLI provides the following features to simplify CLI use: